-Before you roll your eyes, stop and think about what I’m saying: staging a funeral is a lot like hosting a social gathering (I hate to call it a party, but I will) and you have to do it when you’re feeling your worst.
-It’s almost inevitable some funeral mistakes are going to be made, both in funeral planning and the follow-through.
-Let’s look at some of the more common ones – and how you can avoid them.
+Before you roll your eyes, stop and think about what I’m saying: making funeral arrangements is a lot like hosting a social gathering (I hate to call it a party, but I will) and you have to do it when you’re feeling your worst.
+It’s almost inevitable some mistakes are going to be made, both in funeral planning and the follow-through.

 Here’s the truth of it: when you choose to live in community it’s like you’ve entered into a ‘social contract’ with those in your closest circles.
 You agree, in effect, to come together when social expectation (and maybe personal desire) demands it.
 We’re required to collectively celebrate: births and birthdays, graduations, marriages, anniversaries, business promotions, award presentations, retirement parties and, funerals.
 Unless you live in a remote cabin in the woods, that’s what you’ve agreed to do, in exchange for the numerous benefits of living in community.

-Contribute mindfully.
 To say it another way, ‘think before you speak.”
 All too many times, funeral memories are marred by inappropriate, ill-times statements, made out of nervousness or a selfish desire to contribute.
-I can’t tell you how many stories I’ve about inappropriate speech.’
-Remember, sometimes creating a deep connection with the bereaved via eye- or body-contact with a grieving individual is far more powerful than words – especially if they’re ill-conceived.
+I can’t tell you how many stories I have about inappropriate speech.’
+Remember, sometimes creating a deep connection with the bereaved via eye- or body-contact is far more powerful than words – especially if they’re ill-conceived.

-Don’t be intrusive.
 Other stories involve funeral attendees who think it’s okay to interrupt or intrusively present their opinions or memories of the deceased.
 Remember what your mother told you: “Don’t interrupt!”
-No matter how kind your words ‘it’s important to deliver them in a polite, respectful manner.
+No matter how kind your words are it’s important to deliver them in a polite, respectful manner.
 (If you’re planning a funeral or memorial service ‘put the call out’ for speakers.
 Limit participation time, and organize contributors according to their relationship to the deceased.
 Consider the whole of the funeral experience, placing speakers into the order of service where appropriate.)

-Don’t Give -in to Feeling Rushed.
-Ed Michael Reggie, author of “The 4 Biggest Mistakes People Make When Planning a Funeral” (link below) noted another all-too-common (yet easily avoided) funeral mistake: feeling rushed and panicky” about making funeral arrangements.
+Ed Michael Reggie, author of “The 4 Biggest Mistakes People Make When Planning a Funeral” noted another all-too-common (yet easily avoided) funeral mistake: feeling rushed and panicky” about making funeral arrangements.
 Even if the death is unexpected and no pre-plans are available, it’s possible to ‘buy time’ by requesting extended refrigerated storage from the funeral home in question.
 If the deceased was cremated, you have “all the time in the world” to plan the memorial service.
 Either way, there’s no need to do a poor job in funeral planning because you feel pressed for time.

 Don’t try to do it all alone.
 If you’re responsible for planning a funeral or memorial service, call for assistance.
-No one can think of everything, moreover get it all done in the required time.
-Decide to put everything in the hands of your funeral professional.
+No one can think of everything, much less get it all done in the required time.
+I would recommend putting everything in the hands of your funeral professional.
 It could be a traditional funeral director or, if you think a home funeral is appropriate, then you’ll turn to your home funeral guide for help.
 (Of course, funeral home staff can make mistakes too; you’ll find dozens of online articles on that subject.
 One of the best is Caleb Wilde’s “Some of the Mistakes I’ve Made as a Funeral Director.”
-I’ve included the link in the Resources/Sources section.)

 Let’s Face It: Making Mistakes is Part of Being Human